-- Supports auto and manual adjustment for gain, exposure time and white balance, manual adjustment for Look-Up Table (LUT), Gamma correction, etc. - Adopts the image interpolation algorithm for the color reproduction. - Supports the hardware trigger, software trigger, free run, etc. - Adopts GigE interface and max. transmission distance of 100 meters without relay. - Compatible with the GigE Vision Protocol, the GenlCam Standard, and the third-party software based on the protocol and standard.
+- Supports auto and manual adjustment for gain, exposure time and white balance, manual adjustment for Look-Up Table (LUT), Gamma correction, etc. - Adopts the image interpolation algorithm for the color reproduction. - Supports the hardware trigger, software trigger, free run, etc. - Adopts 10 GigE interface and compatible with GigE interface to transmit data. - Compatible with the GigE Vision Protocol, the GenlCam Standard, and the third-party software based on the protocol and standard.